Lithuania women's national football team: History

 In April 2021, during the Armenia Women's International Friendly Tournament, Lithuania achieved a significant victory by defeating Lebanon 7-1.
 This win set a new national record for goals scored in a single match and matched their largest winning margin.

+More recently, Lithuania earned a competitive result during the UEFA Women's Euro 2025 qualifying phase in April 2024, securing a 2–2 draw against Georgia in Tbilisi.